 In terms of storage, around 55.4% use between 1GB and 100GB, 30.8% have no idea how much storage is left, and 13.8% use between 101GB and 1TB or more.

-- We've also looked at the best cloud document storage services
+- We've also tested out the best cloud document storage